sourcegraph/deploy-sourcegraph/docs/migrate.md

    ```bash
    ./helm.sh diff upgrade sourcegraph https://github.com/sourcegraph/deploy-sourcegraph/archive/v2.8.0.tar.gz | less -R
    ```
    Scan the diff for unexpected changes.
+If you notice unexpected changes, email us with the unexpected diff.
 The following changes are *expected*:
    - If you do **NOT** have the `gitserverSSH` config field set, some deployments drop the unnecessary `gitserver-ssh` secret: